carolineying/bis557/README.md

 The goal of bis557 is for homework for BIS 557.
 Creating packages and adding functions to it.

+#### Final project has been uploaded
+Code and write up are in final project folder
+Data is in data folder

 #### homework 4 vignette has been uploaded
 The pdf file for homework 4 is in the folder doc